 FOREIGN NATIONALS IN BELGIUM

 Most foreign nationals will need a permit to work in Belgium.
 Residents of countries that are a member of the European Union (EU) or the European Economic Area (EEA) do not need a work permit for employment in Belgium.
-There are three work permits for Belgium, the applicants situation depends on which permit will be required.
+There are three different types of work permit in Belgium.

 Work permit type A

 The Type-A permit allows someone to work for any employer in Belgium for an unlimited period of time.
 In order to be granted a Type-A work permit, you must have lived and worked in Belgium on a Type-B permit for a minimum of four years.
 In the case of an extension request, the foreign worker shall be granted a maximum of two years’ extension at the first extension application for the same employer, and for further applications, a maximum of three years’ extension shall be granted.